 |Pelican Cays National Park||Nature Sanctuary/Wildlife Reserve||1.3 mi.
 South of Central Channel Cay||Great Abaco|

-Although most people visiting the area come for the beautiful water and coastline, those aren't the only way to enjoy the natural wonders available.
-Abaco and nearby areas some interesting choices, including two caves.
+Although most visitors to the area have heard about the beautiful water and coastline, those aren't the only way to enjoy the natural wonders available.
+Abaco and nearby areas some interesting options, including a couple of caves.

-The chart right below enables you to learn some details concerning caves.
+The chart just below enables you to get more details on caves.

 |Cave||4.1 mi.
 Northwest of Central Hopetown||Great Abaco|